-Join Justin Reznick for an in-depth discussion in this video Photographing a skyscraper tower straight on, part of Architectural Photography in Chicago: A Fine Art Approach.
+Join Justin Reznick for an in-depth discussion in this video Photographing a skyscraper tower straight on, part of Architectural Photography: A Fine Art Approach.

 - As I approach the angle keeps changing so…moving closer and starting to lose that 45 degree angle…come in and pretty soon I'm going to be straight on.…But that whole process I'm still shooting because…it's all fascinating to be honest.…I like everything I'm seeing so…that's a really exciting rare thing when changing your angle…it just stays consistently good…and you're just having a great time.…I want to emphasize safety here…crossing the street, I did not shoot from the street…even though the angles were good.…